DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 According to wiki, Visual Basic for Applications (VBA) is an implementation of Microsoft's discontinued event-driven programming language, Visual Basic 6, and its associated integrated development environment (IDE).

+The most used application in conjunction with VBA is Microsoft Excel.

 <pre><code>

 - item 1 `functionname()`